directus/directus/docs/getting-started/quickstart.md

 1. Navigate to the Content Module.
 2. Click <span mi btn>add</span> in the page header to open the Item Page.
-3. Set the Field Value(s) as desired and click <span mi btn>check</span> in the top-right to save your Item.
+3. Fill in the Field Value(s) as desired.
+4. Click <span mi btn>check</span> in the top-right to save your Item.

 :::tip Learn More About Items